wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-start/includes/cloud-advantage.md

 > Download our example personas and workstyle PowerPoint decks to get started with more detailed persona mapping.

 ## Interview: The importance of User Adoption Planning
 Improving the collaboration and communications experience for your employees normally takes more than one product or experience.
-At Contoso, we want to improve project management, product and service delivery and internal communication.
+At Contoso, we want to improve project management, product and service delivery, and internal communication.
 We often refer to these scenarios as the "Better Together" scenarios.
 Some examples of "better together" pairings are:

 - Microsoft Teams and SharePoint - Broad news and communications functionality with modern sites; document lists and libraries with custom metadata and workflows.
 - Microsoft Teams and Planner - Modern project management for everyone
-- Microsoft Teams and PowerBI - Integrated data visualization tools to empower data driven decisions
+- Microsoft Teams and Power BI - Integrated data visualization tools to empower data driven decisions
 - Microsoft Teams and Yammer - Collaboration for community managers
 - Microsoft Teams with Forms and Flow - Data gathering and activation with cross product, out of the box workflows